prskr/goveal/README.md

 podman/docker run --rm -ti -v `pwd`:/work -w /work -p 2233:2233 ghcr.io/baez90/goveal:0 serve --host 0.0.0.0 slides.md
 ```

 By default `goveal` only listens on `127.0.0.1`.
-To allow traffic from outside of the container you've to change the
+To allow traffic from outside the container you've to change the
 binding to `0.0.0.0`.

 ## Config